About

 Trustees

-The UK MTB Trail Alliance is setting up as a registered charity, governed by a board of unpaid trustees from small informal trail groups to big commercial bike parks, established trail associations to small non-profit bike parks and community-run trails, and representative of the four nations of the UK:
+The UK MTB Trail Alliance is setting up as a registered charity, governed by its members, with an elected board of unpaid trustees.
+Our trustees will bring experience from small informal trail groups, big commercial bike parks, established trail associations, small non-profit bike parks and community-run trails, spanning all four of the UK’s nations.

 Help us